 These treatments fall under the authority of the FDA’s Center for Biologics Evaluation and Research.

 The bone marrow extraction and processing we perform satisfies the requirement set forth in the FDA’s 2020 guidelines: Regulatory Considerations for Human Cells, Tissues, and Cellular and Tissue-Based Products: Minimal Manipulation and Homologous Use.

 Our BMAC stem cell therapy procedure satisfies those requirements because the cells taken from bone marrow continue to perform the same basic repair, reconstruction, replacement or supplementation functions when injected into a joint.

 While many physicians perform adipose (fat) based stem cell treatments, those treatments do not satisfy the requirements.

 FDA Approval Of Platelet Rich Plasma (PRP) Injection Therapy

 With regard to PRP injections, there are many elements to consider.

-At Native Stem Cell Centers, we use equipment that is approved under the FDA’s 510(k) clearance process for use in preparing PRP.
+At Native Stem Cell Clinics, we use equipment that is approved under the FDA’s 510(k) clearance process for use in preparing PRP.